Linaro/linux-canaries/README.md

 in this repository are expected to not change, so that they can be used for integration/regression testing.

-The branches are all loosely based on mainline, and the repository has mainline tags available for use.
+The branches are all loosely based on mainline.

 ## Reference Cases